pbanker/Umbrage_Hackathon_2025/README.md

 ## Usage Guide

 1. **Repository Setup**
-   - Upload template PowerPoint files via the UI
+   - Upload template PowerPoint files via the UI -- *NOTE: Make sure your pptx file does not have sections*
    - System automatically processes slides and generates metadata
    - Optionally edit metadata for better matching